radius-project/blog/radblog/content/posts/2025/radius-resource-types-ai/index.md

 The [Todo Application](https://github.com/Reshrahim/todoapp-ai) demonstrates this approach in practice.
 The application includes task feedback powered by AI.

-## Learn More and Get Started
+## Get Involved

-- Try the [Todo Application tutorial](https://github.com/Reshrahim/todoapp-ai) for hands-on experience
+We would love for you to join us to help build Radius:

-- Join our monthly community meeting for demos and updates ([Radius Google Group](https://groups.google.com/g/radapp_io))
+- Join our monthly community meeting to see demos and hear the latest updates (join the [Radius Google Group](https://groups.google.com/g/radapp_io) to get email announcements)
-- Get help and discuss on the [Radius Discord server](https://aka.ms/radius/discord)
+- Join the discussion or ask for help on the [Radius Discord server](https://aka.ms/radius/discord)
 - Subscribe to the [Radius YouTube channel](https://www.youtube.com/@radapp_io) for more demos